tari-labs/tari-university/src/protocols/grin-design-choice-criticisms/PITCHME.md

 - very efficient at solving specific PoW algorithms

 - Benefits of being ASIC friendly:
-	- higher hash rate on network will make it more difficult to hack
+	- Higher hash rate on network will make it more difficult to hack
 	- Use less electrical power to maintaining blockchain

 +++